Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \subsubsection{\textbf{Herald and H2H}}

-Much like \ac{CP-CNN} and \ac{Jedi} algorithms, Herald \cite{Herald} considers the concurrent execution of \ac{DNN}s, but divides the layers and assigns them to the processing elements.
-A design-space exploration algorithm is implemented to assign layers based on data flow following which post processing is done to eliminate idle time.
-The \ac{H2H} \cite{H2H} builds on Herald while including transition costs as part of the layer assignment process.
+Much like \ac{CP-CNN} and \ac{Jedi} algorithms, Herald \cite{Herald} divides the layers and assigns them to the processing elements, but also considers the concurrent execution of \ac{DNN}s.
+It implements a switching technique between the \ac{DLA} and GPU execution, as depicted in Fig. \ref{fig:Timing_Diagram}, which results in a swifter pipeline for the concurrent execution of \ac{DNN}s.

+A design-space exploration algorithm is implemented to assign layers based on data flow, following which post-processing is done to eliminate idle time.
+The \ac{H2H} \cite{H2H} builds on Herald while including transition costs in the layer assignment process.
 After performance modeling, the mapping algorithm follows four steps to complete the scheduling task.
 First, an initial mapping is generated based on assessing the layer-wise computation, while ignoring all other factors.
-From this mapping, weights are buffered to device's local SDRAM memory using a Knapsack algorithm.
-Adjacent layers are merged to further minimize the latency incurred from data transfer of input/output feature maps.
+This mapping buffers weights into the device's local \ac{SDRAM} using a Knapsack algorithm.
+Adjacent layers are merged to minimize further the latency incurred from the data transfer of input/output feature maps.
 Finally, the scheduler tries to compromise between transition and computation costs, resulting in a more transition-cost aware scheme.
 The dynamic version of the \ac{H2H} scheduler uses a modified Knapsack algorithm \cite{H2H}.

-\subsection{Optimization-based Scheduling Techniques}
+\subsection{Optimization-Based Scheduling Techniques}